My recipes → Your inbox. Sign up today!

 Serving suggestions

-• Spooned over eggs or in an omelet
+• Spooned over high-protein cottage cheese scrambled eggs (or in an omelet!)

-• Served on some sourdough bread with spicy mayo
+• Served on some sourdough bread with a bit of spicy mayo

-Once you get the mushrooms home you want to store them in some type of bag – a paper bag is a great option because your mushrooms need to breathe.
+Once you get the lion’s mane home, you want to store them in a bag.
+I recommend using a paper bag so your mushrooms can breathe.
 They will last up to five days when stored this way in the fridge.
-Your veggie drawer is the perfect place to keep them.
+I always keep them right in my veggie drawer.

 Cooked mushrooms are best eaten right away.
-However, if you do have leftovers, store them in an airtight container for a couple of days.
+However, if you do have leftovers, store them in an airtight container and pop them in the fridge.
+They will last up to three days like this.

 Large mushrooms browned in a skillet.